borg6/HospitalHrManagement-System/examples/messenger-handover/README.md

 ## Idea of This Example

-This example is a bot running on [Messenger](https://www.messenger.com/) with `built-in NLP` enabled.
+This example shows how to use [Messenger Handover Protocol](https://developers.facebook.com/docs/messenger-platform/handover-protocol) in Bottender bots.
-For more information, check the official docs [Messenger Built-in NLP](https://developers.facebook.com/docs/messenger-platform/built-in-nlp/).
+For more information, check our [Messenger Handover Protocol](https://bottender.js.org/docs/channel-messenger-handover-protocol) guides.

 ## Related Examples